wglass/lighthouse/docs/source/examples/api_meta_cluster_with_proxies.rst

   $ ./launch.sh partner partnerapi

-Naming the container "partnerapi" is important, the configuration on the proxy cluster nodes will assume the "partner" is reachable via that name.
+Naming the container `partnerapi` is important, the configuration on the proxy cluster nodes will assume the "partner" is reachable via that name.

 .. note::